Jstafford98/corvus/README.md

 The Corvus icon will appear in your toolbar.
 Click it to toggle the sidebar.

-> **Note:** Temporary add-ons are removed when Firefox restarts.
-You'll need to reload it each session until a signed release is available.
+> **Note:** Temporary add-ons are removed when Firefox fully quits.
+On macOS, closing the window is not the same as quitting — use **Cmd+Q** to actually exit.
+After a full quit and relaunch you'll need to reload the extension at `about:debugging`.

 **Step 3 — Configure your AI provider**